-I find that I use this Homemade Cream of Mushroom Soup ALL the time around here.
+I find that I use this one pot DIY Cream of Mushroom Soup ALL the time around my kitchen.
 This soup recipe is thick, rich, and creamy, and a great way to replace those cans of sodium filled soup in your cooking.
 It’s healthy and filled with mushrooms.

 We appreciate your support

 This post may contain affiliate links.
 Life Currents participates in different affiliate programs.
 As an Amazon Associate I earn from qualifying purchases.
 For more information see here.

-Homemade Cream of Mushroom Soup works for so many dishes!
+This Homemade Cream of Mushroom Soup works for so many dishes!
 Try it in casseroles, soups, sauces, and side dishes, and any simple home cooking!